-- Work Hours what the typical work hours are in any given day.
+- Work Hours: what the typical work hours are on any given day.

-- Relocation Expenses whether relocation cost are offered (if applicable).
+- Relocation Expenses: whether relocation costs are offered (if applicable).

-- Companys Goals/Vision whether your personal goals align with those of the company.
+- Company Goals/Vision: whether your personal goals align with those of the company.

 Lastly, it is not necessary to negotiate all terms of a job offer, yet just those terms you qualify for, or believe would make the job more ideal.
 Regardless of the type of job you seek, make sure to use the job offer to your advantage and seek the best possible job situation for you and the potential employer.